About The Predictive Index

-To get a better picture of the training program, the project team reviewed level 1 reaction data as well as course enrollment and completion data.
+To get a better picture of the training program, the project team reviewed reaction data from learners who attended the virtual training, in addition to reviewing course enrollment and completion data.

-Literature Review: The team conducted a literature review of 20 academic articles to identify best practices used in the delivery and design of virtual training sessions.
+Literature Review: The team conducted a literature review of 20 academic articles to understand best practices used in the delivery and design of virtual training programs.
 The findings were used to create an observation checklist that was used to evaluate the current state of the program.

 Observations: Using the observation checklist, the project team observed four virtual training sessions and rated various elements of the program design and delivery.

 Data Synthesis: Following data collection, the project team created rubrics, scored data, and created a dimensional triangulation rubric.
 The team drew evidence-based conclusions and recommendations using a synthesis rubric.

 The team determined that the overall quality of the virtual program was high.
 Overall, the program is headed in the right direction, but some gaps should be addressed.
 The research team provided The Predictive Index with a list of prioritized recommendations (see below) related to the different program dimensions:

 |Program design and delivery|

 Determine the overall strategy of the virtual training program.
 For example, is it just an online version of the existing instructor-led training, or does it have another mission and purpose?